 Intentional living is not just about minimalism.
 Often when one comes up, so does the other.
 The two definitely go hand in hand but you can be intentional about something you value like spending more time talking on the phone with your grandmother without ever having to minimize your belongings.
 Having said that, when you are living an intentional life, you’re going to be more conscientious about what you bring into your life.

 Intentional living is not the same for everyone.
 Not everyone values the same thing.
-Intentional living looks different for every single person.
+Living intentionally looks different for every single person.
 The point is to figure out what that is for you.

 Intentional living is not an all or nothing.
 Life happens.
-Some days, certain things I value fall to the wayside for a day or two or a week.
+Some days, certain things I value fall to the wayside for a day or two or week.
 It doesn’t mean I’ve ruined my plan to live intentionally.
-I just focused on what mattered at the moment.
+I just focused on what mattered in the moment.

 Intentional living is not meant to make life harder.
 The whole idea behind living intentionally is simplifying your life down to what matters most to you.
 If living intentionally is stressing you out, it’s time to re-examine your path.
 It should enhance joy; not stress.

 Living with intentionality is a simple but not always easy.
 It’s a habit that takes time to cultivate but creates massive impact.
 I always suggest starting with just one or two areas of life.
 You don’t have to completely transform your entire life overnight.

 5 Tips to Start Your Intentional living Journey

-5) Take it day by day, mess up, learn, forgive yourself, adjust, keep going.
+Take it day by day, mess up, learn, forgive yourself, adjust, keep going.
 It requires grace and patience with ourselves when we’re literally changing the way our brains and habits have been wired.

 If you want some extra help figuring out how to start your own intentional living path check out the 7 Simple Days: Kick Start Your Simple + Intentional Living Journey.